Life Path 2 and 5 Compatibility

 Frequently Asked Questions

-Why can 2 and 5 feel exciting but uncertain?
+Why does a 2-5 relationship feel exciting but uncertain?

-Because one person often keeps the bond emotionally responsive while the other keeps the bond mobile.
-The pair usually needs clearer change agreements, not less chemistry.
+Because one partner keeps the bond responsive while the other keeps it mobile.
+It usually needs clearer change agreements, not less chemistry.

 Sources and References